gopheracademy/gopheracademy-web/content/advent-2019/contribute-beyond-code.md

 ## Wrap Up

-While many of the resources out there focus on developers, we all have a lot to contribute to open source.
+While many of the resources out there focus on developers, we all have a lot to contribute to go projects in open source.
 We don't have to accept software as-is.
 We can shape, define, and help move industry practices in our desired directions.

 If you want to have a greater impact and support open source as a whole, [join the Open Source Initiative](https://opensource.org/membership), a member-driven community non-profit that promotes the use of open source software.